navanil018/AI_Startup_Prototype/README.md

 # AI_Startup_Prototype
-This is the code for "Watch Me Build an AI Startup" By Siraj Raval on Youtube
+This is the code for "Watch Me Build an AI Startup"

 # Overview